October 2017 Assistant Principal's Message

 Hands-On—There has been a lot of hands-on going on in the school at the start of the year.
 Students have been playing games where they hit each other for different reasons.
 This has often caused fights in the school, so we have a hands off policy.
 Any hands on will result in a suspension.

 Drama—Many of the issues we have been seeing in school at the start of the year have involved drama that starts outside of school, usually through social media.
+Parents, please monitor their social media.
+It is important to help keep your child safe, will stop some of the drama and allows you to know what’s going on in their life.
 Drama that causes a disruption in the school environment will result in a suspension.

 Thank you for your time and understanding.
 Working together with you we can give our kids the best possible education.
 If you have any questions please feel free to contact my office at any time.